nimashaklaa/TravelPlanner_Research/README.md

 ---

 **Note**: This is version 0.9 of TravelPlanner.
 The application is in active development and may have breaking changes in future versions.

+## Research Paper Integration

+The Planner Module implementation documented above represents the current state of the travel planning system and can be directly referenced in research papers.
+The technical details, performance characteristics, and architectural decisions provide a comprehensive foundation for academic documentation of the multi-agent travel planning system.